What Are the Odds? The Earth's Improbable Journey Through Time

 Heat from the core of our earth rose through the mantle and disrupted the continents.
 Volcanoes erupted throughout the earth.
 The crust of the earth was ripping from its ocean floor.
 There was as many as three thousand volcanoes throughout the planet, all of them erupting at the same time.
 Spewing gasses and smoke throughout the earth's atmosphere, the skies soon became dark.

-Carbon Dioxide and water mixed to form acid rain, which was deposited in the rocks of earth.
-The cooling of the earth only took two thousand ears, but it soon dropped to -50F.
-The water turned into walls of ice, spreading away from the poles but then to the equator.
-The more ice that was made, the greater the reflection of the sunlight back into space, and the colder the earth had become.
+Carbon dioxide and water mixed to form acid rain, which was deposited in the rocks of Earth.
+The cooling of the Earth only took two thousand years, but it soon dropped to -50°F. The water turned into walls of ice, spreading away from the poles and then to the equator.
+The more ice that was made, the greater the reflection of the sunlight back into space, and the colder the Earth became.
 It was a cyclical journey that was smothered with ice.

-With billions of tons of carbon dioxide there was nothing to absorb the gas, so its excess was belched into the atmosphere.
-After fifteen-million years the ice began melt and released heat.
+With billions of tons of carbon dioxide, there was nothing to absorb the gas, so its excess was belched into the atmosphere.
+After fifteen million years, the ice began to melt and released heat.
 Then a series of chemical reactions occurred, trapping the oxygen within the ice.
 This chemical would be known as hydrogen peroxide.

-Oxygen removed methane from the atmosphere - but the result was a rapid cool-down of the earth.
-The cooling was so rapid that ice began to develop o the surface.
-It spread quickly and soon the planet was covered in a huge layer of ice and permafrost It eventually become a huge snowball that would last 200-Million years.
-Then, in our next step on the critical journey of life, volcanoes began to spew greenhouse gasses which slowly warmed the earth, melted the snowballs, and rapidly exploded life here on earth.
+Oxygen removed methane from the atmosphere - but the result was a rapid cool-down of the Earth.
+The cooling was so rapid that ice began to develop on the surface.
+It spread quickly and soon the planet was covered in a huge layer of ice and permafrost.
+It eventually became a huge snowball that would last 200 million years.
+Then, in our next step on the critical journey of life, volcanoes began to spew greenhouse gases which slowly warmed the Earth, melted the snowball, and rapidly exploded life here on Earth.
 We exist because we learned how to use oxygen and metabolize energy.
 Imagine the incredible odds that life faced in its early development.

 Ultraviolet waves began to cook DNA with a force a thousand times stronger than it is today.
 This intense radiation would have destroyed life as it began to form.
 It seems as if the beginnings of life had to form in the shade.
 The cauldron of our early years as a planet would have prohibited the development of life as we would come to know it.